btorressz/rebate_arbitrage/README.md

 # rebate_arbitrage
 # Rebate Arbitrage Program

 The Rebate Arbitrage program is a smart contract on the Solana blockchain that allows users to interact with a liquidity pool by providing liquidity, staking with lock periods, and trading with slippage while potentially earning rebates.
 The program also supports adjusting fee rates based on liquidity utilization.
+This program is anchor based and was made in Solana playground ide.

 ## Program Overview